Most Commonly Asked Questions About Depression

 How does depression affect relationships?

-High social support and strong relationships is vital in helping individuals cope with depression.
+High social support and strong relationships are vital in helping individuals cope with depression.
 However, symptoms of depression can create interpersonal problems for the individual.

 Depression can also affect partners: